-It is likely that several factors have played a part in this loss of plantings.
-While the most significant factors appear to be a high initial mortality rate among plantings, particularly those at Reservoir North, and undesirable mowing activities, OEP has also observed evidence of deer and other animal browse.
+It is likely that several factors have played a part in the loss of plantings.
+The most significant factors appear to be a high initial mortality rate among plantings, particularly those at Reservoir North, and undesirable mowing activities.
 Following the first growing season, DOT had to undergo lengthy negotiations with All Seasons to secure replacement plantings in accordance with the contract.
 Still, the replacement plantings were not in kind, and the result was a reduction in numbers as well as diversity of species on the site in comparison to what was proposed.
 While OEP does expect that the mitigation sites will eventually meet most or all of the vegetation goals set forth by ACOE regardless, it is unlikely they will meet DEP's significantly higher standards.

-It should be noted that the original planting densities were quite high, enough so that it is unlikely that all the plantings would have survived in the absence of other stressors simply because each plant would not have had the space it required to flourish.
-Further, the original planting densities were both far higher than one would observe in the surrounding natural wetlands or most any other wooded wetland system, and far higher than the USDA recommends.
+It is OEP's position that all of the sites could be very successful without meeting this standard (85% survival of planted stock), since the standard itself is based not on any type of plant density goal for the site, but upon the exceedingly high number of plantings that were originally installed.
+Further, the originally plantings were so dense that it is unlikely that they all would have survived even in the absence of other stressors simply because each plant would not have had the space it required to flourish.
+As noted elsewhere in this report, the original planting densities were far higher both than one would observe in a natural wooded wetland system or than the Army Corps requires, and they are far higher than the USDA recommends as well.